Bang Nam Priao district

 Bang Nam Priao (บางน้ำเปรี้ยว, [bāːŋ ná(ː)m prîa̯w]) is the northwesternmost district (amphoe) of Chachoengsao province, central Thailand.

 History

 The old location of the district center of Bang Nam Priao was in Ban Ton Samrong, Bang Khanak Subdistrict.
 In 1905 the government built the first district office in Bang Nam Priao.
-In 1952 the government built a new office on the north bank of Khlong Bang Khanak (last phase of Khlong Saen Saeb).
+In 1952 the government built a new office on the north bank of Khlong Bang Khanak (the lower reaches of the Khlong Saen Saeb).
 The present district office was built in 1997.

 Etymology & population

-Its name "Bang Nam Priao" literally translates as "a place where water has a sour taste".
-It is said that in the past the soil of this area is sour.
-Therefore, the water has a sour taste as well.
+Its name, "Bang Nam Priao", literally means "the place where the water tastes sour".
+It is said that in the past the soil in this area was naturally acidic, which caused the water to have a sour taste as well.

 The population of Bang Nam Priao is a mix of people of various races and religions, including Thai Buddhists, Thai Chinese, Muslims, Mons and Christians.